 Which Raspberry Pi

-Even-though NanoDLP runs on all Raspberry Pi versions, it is better to get Raspberry Pi 4 B as it is performance higher than older versions.
+Even-though NanoDLP runs on all Raspberry Pi versions, it is the best to get Raspberry Pi 4 B as its performance is higher than older versions.

 If the 3D files you plan to print are under 100MB, 1GB Pi 4 will be enough.
 For larger files it is better to get Pi 2GB or even 4GB.